kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   * Do it _by default_ for all volumes.
   * Provide _explicit opt-out_ for workloads that mix privileged + unprivileged pods or pods with different SELinux labels.
     * Provide metrics + events to identify pods that can't start due to conflicts with other pods, so user can apply the opt-out.
-    * Provide metrics to identify pods that are running now, however, they won't start if a feature gate gets enabled (to warn before upgrade / before enabling the feature gate).
+    * Provide metrics + events to identify pods that are running now, however, they won't start if a feature gate gets enabled (to warn before upgrade / before enabling the feature gate).
-    * Provide metrics to identify pods that are running now, however, they won't start if the pods end up on the same node (to warn after upgrade / after the feature gate is enabled).
+    * Provide metrics + events to identify pods that are running now, however, they won't start if the pods end up on the same node (to warn after upgrade / after the feature gate is enabled).

 ### Non-Goals